N.B. (album): Music and lyrics

+N.B. shifted its focus to the challenges and dynamics of personal relationships.

 "How Do You Do?", the opening track about flirting, features guitars and a horn section.
 "I Wanna Have Your Babies", the second track, was chosen as the lead single as it was a representation Bedingfield's shifting priorities from being a single young woman to "dating, searching for a partner" and "looking for Mr Right".
 The song discusses a woman's battle to stop herself from rushing into relationships in an effort to find the right man to be the father of her children.
-The song received mixed reviews from music critics, who generally found it to be less impressive than past releases, but its release was moderately successful, reaching the top forty in most countries.
 The second single, "Soulmate", is a ballad on which Bedingfield wonders if there is a partner for everyone.

 "Who Knows", the fourth track, begins with a "reggae-pop vibe" which slowly progresses to an electro-style sound featuring a string section.
 It received positive reviews, with one reviewer stating that it was reminiscent of "Amy Winehouse's gruff vocal style and her sassiness".
 "Who Knows" was also featured in the motion picture 27 Dresses.
-The fifth track and third single is "Say It Again".
+The fifth track is "Say It Again".
 It is co-written with Mike Elizondo and Maroon 5's lead singer Adam Levine, who also provides backing vocals on the song.
 "Pirate Bones" discusses the pitfalls of celebrity and fame.
 On the song Bedingfield commented "if you're giving up your enjoyment of life for somebody else's idea of success, it's like being a pirate who's got his hoard of treasure and is sitting on an island where there are no shops to spend it.
 It doesn't mean anything."

-The eighth track, "Angel", was inspired by R&B music and was composed around a series of piano loops.
+The eighth track, "Tricky Angel", was inspired by R&B music and was composed around a series of piano loops.
 "When You Know You Know" features an orchestra and its lyrics discuss a failing relationship.
 The tenth track, "(No More) What Ifs", features a rap by Eve and received negative reviews, with The Guardian describing it as "an ill-advised move for all concerned".
 "Not Givin' Up", features a heavy urban beat with electronic sound effects in the background.
 The song was well received by critics because of its "near-certain crossover appeal for both sides of the Atlantic".
 "Still Here", the twelfth track, was originally recorded for the film Rocky Balboa in 2006, but was not included on the soundtrack.
 The song was later covered by Jennifer Hudson and included on her 2010 second album, I Remember Me.